HaixinShi/Data_Visualization_Project/README.md

 Apart from the above-mentioned analysis, we have created a script to use HTTP requests to obtain images and a short bio of these persons from Wikipedia using Wikipedia API.
 The code for data filtering and enrichment is available [here](https://github.com/com-480-data-visualization/data-visualization-project-2021-famousworld/blob/main/src/process.py)

-## Related Work(@zhiye.wang, collect some information about the practice happening on this dataset)
-- **`Q1`**: What others have already done with the data?

-(shx)Recommender System, like the [author](https://game-recommender-engine.herokuapp.com/) of this dataset.
-Besides, other peopple may perform Descriptive Analysis and Visualization and EDA-Exploratory Analysis.

-- **`Q2`**: Why is your approach original?

-(shx)we add chronological order to all data dimensions.

-- **`Q3`**: What source of inspiration do you take?
-Visualizations that you found on other websites or magazines (might be unrelated to your data).